MicrosoftDocs/windows-dev-docs/hub/powertoys/install.md

 # Install PowerToys

+> [!WARNING]
+> PowerToys v0.37 and beyond will require Windows 10 v1903 or greater.
+The v1 settings, which supports older Windows versions, will be removed in v0.37.

 We recommend installing PowerToys using the Windows executable button linked below, but alternative install methods are also listed if you prefer using a package manager.

 ## Install with Windows executable file